Infostrux-Solutions/snowflake-snowpro-core-study-notes/DataMovement/BulkLoading.md

 # Bulk Loading #

-Bulk load is the process of loading batches of data from files already available at any stage into Snowflake tables.
+Bulk load is the process of loading batches of data from files available in a stage into Snowflake tables.

 * You need to specify the table name where you want to copy the data, the stage where the files are, the file/patterns you want to copy, and the file format
 * Bulk loading uses a transactional boundary control which wraps each `COPY INTO` command into an individual transaction that can be rolled back if errors are encountered
-* The information about the loaded files is stored in Snowflake metadata.
-You cannot COPY the same file again in the next 64 days unless you specify it (“FORCE=True” command)
+* The information about the loaded files is stored in Snowflake's metadata.
+You cannot COPY the same file again in the next 64 days unless you force it with the `FORCE = True` option
   * Renaming a previously ingested file in the stage does not modify the metadata so the file won't be re-ingested with the next `COPY INTO` command
 * Bulk loading uses user-managed compute resources (Virtual Warehouses) which affect the processing time and cost of data loading.
-* It supports data transformation while loading, using column reordering, column omission, casting, etc.
+* Some data transformations can be performed during data load, e.g. column reordering, column omission, type casting, etc.
   * some transformations like Flatten, Join, Group by, Filters or Aggregations are not supported.
-* You cannot Load/Unload files from your Local Drive, they need to be staged first
+* You cannot Load/Unload files from your Local Drive, they need to be staged (`PUT`) or downloaded (`GET`) first
-* Using the Snowflake UI, you can only Load 50MB files.
-You can copy bigger files using SnowSQL
+* Using the Snowflake UI, you can only load files up to 50MB.
+You can copy bigger files using SnowSQL.
 * Organizing input data by granular path can improve load performance

 ## Staging ##

 ### Staging from a Local Storage on a Client Machine ###
-We can use the `PUT` command to UPLOAD files from a local directory/folder on a client machine into an INTERNAL STAGE (named internal stage, user stage, or table stage):
+We can use the `PUT` command to UPLOAD files from a local directory/folder to an INTERNAL STAGE (named internal stage, user stage, or table stage):
 ```iso92-sql
 PUT file:///tmp/data/mydata.csv @my_int_stage;
 ```